 Behavioral Interventions

-We, now, know a lot about how stimulants disrupt normal brain functioning and neurological systems that lead to dependence, cravings, and addictive behaviors, but, treatment for stimulant addiction relies heavily on the following approaches to ensure retentions in the program as well as efficacy in recovery outcomes.
+We now know a lot about how stimulants disrupt normal brain functioning and neurological systems that lead to dependence, cravings, and addictive behaviors.
+Treatment for stimulant addiction relies heavily on the following approaches to ensure program retention as well as efficacy in recovery outcomes.

-- Cognitive-behavioral therapy focuses on the relationships between a person’s thoughts, emotions, and behaviors to identify and change maladaptive thoughts with positive and appropriate ones to consequentially change their behaviors.
+- Cognitive-behavioral therapy focuses on the relationships between a person’s thoughts, emotions, and behaviors to identify and change maladaptive thoughts, replacing them with positive and appropriate ones to change behaviors.

-- Contingency management therapy helps individuals achieve abstinence while promoting the will to stay in treatment by providing rewards for behaviors that are progressive toward recovery such as drug-free urine tests or goal accomplishments.
+- Contingency management therapy helps individuals achieve abstinence while promoting the will to stay in treatment by providing rewards for positive behaviors, such as drug-free urine tests or goal accomplishments.

 - Family Therapy helps to resolve conflicts and reinforce support and healing for the family unit.

-- Support Groups bring together those who have similar experiences and interests of recovery.
+- Support Groups bring together those who have similar experiences and interests in recovery.
 This helps to build positive support and is an effective strategy for preventing relapse.

 - Relapse prevention helps the addict to identify, avoid, and cope with “triggers” that would lead to relapse.